 - Disliking anything that requires concentration

 - Excessive talking

-Patients with Combination ADHD will have some combination of the listed symptoms.
+People with Combination ADHD will have a mix of these symptoms.
 Any diagnosis of ADHD requires that symptoms interfere with the person’s ability to conduct a regular life.
-An adult also needs to exhibit at least 5 symptoms, and they must be evident for at least 6 months.
-Occasionally showing any of the above does not mean someone qualifies for a diagnosis, necessarily.
+An adult needs to exhibit at least five symptoms, and they must be evident for at least six months.
+Occasionally showing any of the above does not necessarily mean someone qualifies for an ADHD diagnosis.